 Radx is a novel healthcare innovation and entrepreneurship incubator within the Department of Radiology.
 Our mission is to foster and support the development and commercialization of creative healthcare technology solutions.

-Radx’s inaugural activity will be a four-month Innovation Challenge, described below.
+Radx’s inaugural activity is a four-month Innovation Challenge, currently ongoing and described in detail below.

 Radx Innovation Challenge